gkiefer/home2l/README.md

 *Home2L Brownies* can drive, for example, window/door/light sensors (GPIOs), temperature sensors, or window shades/actuators.

 The *Home2L* suite includes a software stack for the Linux (host) and for the microcontroller (device) side.
 The protocol includes various mechanisms for error correction/avoidance, host notification, as well as a variety of maintenance tools for remote configuration, diagnosis, collection of statistics, remote software updates, and device resurrection for the case that a software update failed and the device is difficult to reach physically.

-## Versatile *Resources* Library

-The central component of the *Home2L* suite is the *Resources* library.
-It manages physical sensors and actors, software services, computers and more.
-Everything that can act or sense in the widest sense, can be modelled as a *resources* in the *Home2L* suite.

-All *resources* are arranged in a common namespace, but driven and accessed in a completely distribited way from any computer.
-They can be manipulated or read out using the library, which provides full network transparency and supports arbitrary concurrent accesses from any process on any machine anytime.

-Resources are manipulated by means of independent *requests* with individual attributes like priorities and time intervals.
-The user pushes a button to open the window shades.
-One second later, a timer-triggered automatic rule tells the shades to close.
-What should happen now?
-The *request* model allows to clearly specify the priority for the user (or against him, if desired) and to handle concurrency between automation rules and user interaction properly.

-Both automation rules and resource drivers can also be part of a larger program.
-Any software linking against the *Resources* library can access resources or publish own run-time information as resources.

-The *Home2L Shell* is a powerful administration tool and allows to access resources and submit requests on the command line or by shell scripts.

 ## Privacy